How to Tell If Your Dog Has Hip Dysplasia

 Early Signs of Hip Joint Issues

 There are several signs that your dog may have the beginnings of hip dysplasia.
 That's not to say that these symptoms can't be a sign of something else.
-The best rule to follow when it comes to your pet is that if you notice any of the following signs for more than a couple of days, take them into the veterinarian so you can start ruling stuff out:
+The best rule to follow when it comes to your pet is that if you notice any of the following signs for more than a couple of days, take them into the veterinarian so you can start ruling stuff out.
+Here are a few possible signs your dog may be experiencing hip pain:

 - An aversion to climbing and jumping.
 If your dog is avoiding the stairs, seems reluctant to jump up onto the couch with you for a Netflix snuggle-fest, or hesitates before jumping into the car for her weekly ride along to In-N-Out then it could be because she's in pain.